Marcelo Ebrard: Secretary of Foreign Affairs

-Ebrard was part of López Obrador's 2018 campaign team, responsible for interaction in Mexico's northwestern states.
-After López Obrador won the election on 1 July 2018, he was announced as the Secretary of Foreign Affairs a couple of days later, replacing Héctor Vasconcelos, who would instead become a Senator.
+Ebrard was part of López Obrador's 2018 campaign team, responsible for outreach in Mexico's northwestern states.
+After López Obrador won the election on 1 July 2018, he was announced as the Secretary of Foreign Affairs a couple of days later, replacing Héctor Vasconcelos, who instead became a Senator.

 During the resignation of former-Bolivian President Evo Morales and his government in November 2019, Ebrard viewed the situation as a coup and offered political asylum to Morales.